ScottKwang/CodeWithFriends-Spring2020/projects/Cipulot/Readme.md

 * NVIDIA GeForce MX250 (2GB, driver version 445.87)

 ## Known issues
-* Sometimes the Leap Motion sensor cannot be accessed by the Python interface and a management service restart must be performed to fix it (this applies even if "normal" Leap Motion enabled apps are working just fine).
-This might be caused, probabily, by a lack of checks functions in the ported library.

-## Possible fixes and workarounds
-* Leap Motion access: patchable with a function that restarts automatically the service if the connection fails too many times in a row.
-                      In the long term a proper porting of the entire library could end up giving an inside view on the problem (maybe?)
 ## Reference
 If you're interested looking into the Face Mask detection stuff take a look at this paper (in that you can find a GitHub Repo with a lot of training images and links to positive/negative images databases):
 [Masked Face Recognition Dataset and Application](https://arxiv.org/pdf/2003.09093.pdf)